Tax Guide for Film and Television

 - Example:

 The CFC issues a credit certificate to a qualified taxpayer for a production whose production period began in the third quarter of 2014.
 Therefore, the initial refund period includes the second quarter of 2014.
-Under the three-year statute of limitations, in order to obtain a refund for the second quarter of 2014, a claim for refund must be filed by July 31, 2017.
+Under the three-year statute of limitations, to obtain a refund for the second quarter of 2014, a claim for refund must be filed by July 31, 2017.
 Likewise, to obtain a refund for the third quarter of 2014, a claim for refund must be filed by October 31, 2017.

 How do I make an irrevocable election and file a claim for refund of sales and use tax?

-To make an irrevocable election to apply tax credits to sales and use tax and file a claim for refund of sales and use tax, you must complete CDTFA-318, California Film and Television Tax Credit.
-If using credits in the secondary refund period, you must file a separate CDTFA-318.
-You may also need to file additional claim(s) for refund (CDTFA-318) to secure periods within the three-year statute during the secondary refund period.
+To make an irrevocable election to apply tax credits to sales and use tax and file a claim for refund, you must complete CDTFA-318, California Film and Television Tax Credit.
+If you use credits in the secondary refund period, you must file a separate CDTFA-318.
+You may also need to file an additional CDTFA-318 to secure periods within the three-year statute during the secondary refund period.

 P.O.
 Box 942879